 From sorting and packaging to gluing and mounting, collaborative robots can be quickly programmed to streamline such tasks as:

 Employees like David Young at Kay Manufacturing claim they won’t miss doing tasks like visual inspections of small auto parts, which have been taken on by collaborative robots at the company.
 When interviewed by the Tribune, Young said cobots are now handling the manual work that was giving him arthritis in his hands and feet.
 “It is hard to see every little thing,” he said.
 “This will make my job easier.”

-If you’re an SMM that hasn’t yet taken advantage of the many opportunities that cobots offer, there’s no time like the present! within the to learn more about how cobots can help you too.
+If you’re an SMM that hasn’t yet taken advantage of the many opportunities that cobots offer, there’s no time like the present!
+Connect with your local MEP Center within the MEP National NetworkTM to learn more about how cobots can help you too.